nir9/lightwm/README.md

 ## Contributing

-One of my main goals with this project is to keep it as minimal as possible, for example I decidd against using a dynamic configuration on purpose.
+One of my main goals with this project is to keep it as minimal as possible, for example I decided against using a dynamic configuration on purpose.

 Thus, make sure to keep the contributions as simple as possible.